Income protection insurance brokers

 This depends on the type of insurance broker.
 They will always disclose their fees to you clearly and answer any questions you might have so you know how much it will cost.

 Some insurance brokers will charge you a fee directly, often on an hourly basis.
-This will be a one time payment, and after they’ve found a policy for you there won’t be any more costs until you wish to use their services again.
+This will be a one-time payment, and after they find a policy for you there won’t be any more costs until you wish to use their services again.

 If you have particularly unique or frequent insurance requirements, you can also retain a broker, or the services of an insurance broker company for ongoing service.
 This is usually paid for with an ongoing fee.